Culture Notes – Fall 2023

 The Stewart Hall Reading and Reference Room is a friendly space that is open to all free of charge.
 Come and discover the book collection, handmade items from the Boutique, and works of art from the Art Rental and Sales Service – or just enjoy a relaxing space that will awaken your curiosity.

-STEWART HALL CULTURAL CENTRE – 2nd floor
+STEWART HALL CULTURAL CENTRE – 2ND FLOOR

 KIDS’ CORNER : Beat boredom!